jasonluther/basement-bouldering-wall/README.md

 I laid out the design using painter's tape, using the holes as a guide for the horizon.

-To draw the sun, I drive a nail in the center and attached a string to a pencil.
+To draw the sun, I drove a nail in the center and attached a string to a pencil, which allowed me to draw a nice circle.
 Then I painted it by hand, frequently using a wet rag to wipe off mistakes and start over.

 ![Progress](img/paint-progress.jpg)